Greensboro City Council Adopts New Rules for Electric Scooters

 The City Council adopted new rules regulating the use of standup electric scooters tonight.
 The new ordinances include rules for how riders should act as well as regulations for scooter-share businesses.

 Residents who use standup electric scooters, including rental scooters from businesses like LimeBike and Bird, should follow these rules:

-- Only ride your scooter on city streets with a speed limit of less than 35 miles an hour.
+- Only ride your scooter on city streets with a speed limit of 35 mph or less.

 - Follow all traffic laws like other vehicles, such as riding only on the right side of the road, stopping at traffic signals and stop signs, and yielding to pedestrians.

 - No riding on sidewalks or in parking decks.

 - You may use bike lanes.

 - When parking your scooter, please pay close attention to the area around you.
 If parking on the sidewalk, leave at least a 6-foot wide clear pathway for pedestrians.
 Do not block sidewalk dining areas, bus stops, handicapped ramps or parking, driveways, loading zones, bike racks or benches.